edumserrano/webpack-module-federation-with-angular/dynamic-ng16/README.md

 The mfe1 app contains three angular modules:
 - the default [AppModule](/dynamic-ng16/mfe1-ng16/src/app/app.module.ts) created as part of doing `ng new`.
 - the default [AppRoutingModule](/dynamic-ng16/mfe1-ng16/src/app/app-routing.module.ts) created as part of doing `ng new`.
 - a feature module named [MyFeatureModule](/dynamic-ng16/mfe1-ng16/src/app/my-feature/my-feature.module.ts) which was created to represent the micro front that we want to expose via module federation.
-This module is imported by the `AppModule`.

 The `MyFeatureModule` angular module contains a route that loads the [MyComponent](/dynamic-ng16/mfe1-ng16/src/app/my-feature/my-component/my-component.component.ts) angular component on `/my-component`.
 You can use the `Go to my-component` link on the mfe1 app to load the `MyComponent`.